stavalfi/obsidian-github-prs/README.md

 ![](https://i.ibb.co/T1PZddH/image.png)

+1. get a token from github.
+Update the settings.
-Create a code section with: `github-prs`:
+2. Create a code section with: `github-prs`:
 ```github-prs
 org: your organization
 repos: repository-name,